Edda Ella Chitalo: Life

 In the multiparty 1994 Malawian general election Chitalo stood as a United Democratic Front candidate for the Blantyre City South-East constituency.
 She won the seat with 14,993 votes, 80.46% of votes cast.
 From 1994 to 1996 she was Minister of State for Women's and Children's Affairs.
 She was among Malawi's delegation to the 1995 World Conference on Women in Beijing.
 After briefly being Minister of Community Development and Social Welfare in 1996, she was Minister of Physical Planning and Surveys in 1996–97.
 Between 1997 and 2003 she was a Minister of State in the Office of the President and in the Cabinet responsible for Human Resources Management and Development.

 Edda Chitalo retired from politics in the early 2000s.

-In 2024 the Malawian President, Lazarus Chakwera, invited her to the Presidential home, Kamuzu Palace, in Lilondwe.
+In 2024 the Malawian President, Lazarus Chakwera, invited her to the Presidential home, Kamuzu Palace, in Lilongwe.
 It is said that she chose the location where the palace was built in about 1976, after being asked by Hastings Banda, when he was the first President.